MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-TST/README.md

 ## Introduction

 Tangasdale Sea Tours (TST) is a small business that does popular tours along the west coast of Barra, with the slogan "__West is Best!__".
-Every trip is different, depending on the customers wishes: touring Castlebay marina, visiting the iconic Seal Bay, or going north to see Spàgan.
+Every trip is different, depending on the customers wishes: touring Castlebay marina, visiting the iconic Seal Bay, or going to the far north to see Spàgan.
 When the weather is good enough, TST runs up to 4 tours a day, two before lunch and two after lunch.
 Each tour has space for 5 passengers, which can be any mixture of adults and children.
 An adult ticket is £25 and a child ticket is £15.

 At the end of the day the overall takings are calculated from the tickets sold, and an average per tour is caluclated.

 ## Analysis

 ### Inputs